am0032/Keyword-Classifier/README.md

 Original Project idea from SCorina (contributor).

 The current best classification accuracy achieved is 91 percent using the deep learning model.
+The training code has not been uploaded yet.
 Currently working on making the program work better on unseen generalized data.